 that, return traffic will follow the default gateway.

-Rules on the WireGuard group tab are matched first, so ensure rules
+Rules on the WireGuard group tab are matched first, so ensure rules on the

 NAT functions on WireGuard interfaces once assigned.
 Outbound NAT, 1:1 NAT, and port forwards all work as expected.